wieslawsoltes/ProDataGrid/readme.md

 ProDataGrid is licensed under the [MIT License](licence.md).

-The original Avalonia.Controls.DataGrid license is preserved in [licence-avalonia.md](licence-avalonia.md).
+The original `Avalonia.Controls.DataGrid` and `Avalonia.Diagnostics` license is preserved in [licence-avalonia.md](licence-avalonia.md).